rackerlabs/design-system/_docs/style/spacing.md

 - In most cases, use medium spacing (20px) as the default.
 - When choosing spacing values for a new design, consider the user's needs and use case.
 Use small spacing when users prefer greater data density.
 Use large spacing to increase whitespace, which can help enhance user comprehension.
 - Avoid uneven spacing (padding) on containers.
-In the majority of cases, containers must use square Inset spacing, which means that the top, right, bottom, and left spacing values are equal inside the container.
+In the majority of cases, containers must use square inset spacing, which means that the top, right, bottom, and left spacing values are equal inside the container.

 {% endcolumn %}